Oswaldo Cabrera Player Props: Yankees vs. Rangers

 Oswaldo Cabrera At The Plate

-- Cabrera is batting .211 with three doubles, a home run and four walks.
+- Cabrera is batting .213 with four doubles, a home run and four walks.

-- Cabrera has picked up a hit in 50.0% of his 22 games this year, with more than one hit in 18.2% of those games.
+- Cabrera has picked up a hit in 52.2% of his 23 games this season, with at least two hits in 17.4% of those games.

-- In five games this year, Cabrera has picked up an RBI, with more than one RBI once.
+- He has homered in one of 23 games, and in 1.2% of his plate appearances.

-- He has scored at least once six times this year (27.3%), including one multi-run game.
+- Cabrera has driven in a run in five games this year (21.7%), including one multiple-RBI game.

+- In seven of 23 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.